History of the Leibniz Institute for Contemporary History (IfZ)

 As commissioned by the State of Bavaria, the IfZ began work on the Dokumentation Obersalzberg site in 1999, designing its permanent exhibition and expansive educational offerings.
 Connecting the history of the location as Hitler’s second seat of government with a comprehensive overview of National Socialism, the center has become a place of interest for numerous visitors.
 In summer 2013, this led the state government to pave the way for an expansion to the complex and a reimagining of the permanent exhibition.

-The institute’s most recent project is the Center for Holocaust Studies.
-Founded in 2013 at the institute’s main site in Munich, the center aims at providing institutional support for both German and international research on the Holocaust.
+In 2013 the Center for Holocaust Studies was founded.
+Located at the institute’s main site in Munich, the center aims at providing institutional support for both German and international research on the Holocaust.
 The center conducts its own research and publication projects and, with guest researcher programs and conferences, provides a communicative forum for historians across the world.

 © Institut für Zeitgeschichte